P3lina/ASE-Project/README.md

 - **Dart**: A dart is a single dart of a player in a throw.
 Holds information like: triple 20 or single 5
 - **Throw**: A throw is a single throw of a player in a leg.
 A throw can have multiple darts (might depends on game mode)
 - **Player/Leg Statistics**: The Statistics are the statistics of a player in a leg or overall (e.g. checkout-quote: 20%, average throw: 180)
-- **Game History**: It consist of every action taken by every player
+- **Match History**: It consist of every action taken by every player
 - **Busted**: Occurs, when a player fails to get the score below zero or if he didn't get to zero with a double number (e.g. double 20 or double 16)